findesgh/pyphfit2/README.md

 al. 1996. `phfit2` fits ground state atomic cross sections for atomic numbers 1 through 30 for all shells occupied in these ground states.

+Can be used with `astropy.units`, which I find to be very convenient.

 This is mostly to be seen as an expirement in creating a Python package that interfaces with Fortran code.
 It would likely have been a lot easier to just re-implement the fitting routine in Python.
 However, my hope is that it might